 To allow FTP Access to TeraStation, choose Enable for FTP Server.
 To enable legacy AppleTalk support, choose Enable for AppleTalk Protocol.
-FTP access will not be available if AD is in use.

 FTP Server Info: Enabling the FTP Server will allow users to connect to shares via FTP protocol.
 Their username and password is used for their login credentials, and they will only have access to shares that have read-only or writeable access to on the TeraStation.
 The network administrator of your network may need to enable traffic on port 21 to the TeraStation for FTP to work over the Internet.